 There are three key areas that SEED show commitment to schools: Act:on tutoring, talks in schools and professional training.

 We also offer a range of professional doctorates for students interest in school leadership or child counselling and psychology, and are training future generations of teachers through our PGCE courses.

-SEED have partnered with Act:on tutoring to offer Manchester students the opportunity to further develop key transferable skills whilst at The University of Manchester, whilst supporting children’s learning in the local community.
+SEED have partnered with Act:on tutoring to offer Manchester students the opportunity to further develop key transferable skills whilst at The University of Manchester, while supporting children’s learning in the local community.

-Act:on tutoring place volunteers in secondary schools, for just an hour a week for 8 weeks.
+Act:on tutoring place volunteers in secondary schools, for just an hour a week for eight weeks.
 We support pupils preparing for GCSEs on the C/D borderline in English, Maths or Science.
 Our aim is to help students leave school with five A-C GCSEs including English and Maths, to increase their chances of going onto further education, employment or training.